nebrius/raspi-peripheral/README.md

 });
 ```

 This gulpfile assumes you have a single source file called ```index.js```.
 Note that the traceur runtime is loaded automatically by the Raspi Peripheral module, so there is no need to do it in your module.
+Make sure to include the four modules required in this file in your package.json's ```dev-dependencies``` section.
+See the package.json and gulpfile.js file for this module.

 License
 =======